esling/esling.github.io/_pages/atiam-ml-10-data-complexity.md

 <div markdown = "1">

-**Feature Scaling and Standardization**
-A data pre-processing step for re-scaling features from different measurements to match proportions of a standard normal distribution (unit variance centered at mean=0).

-The ***Sequential Fortward Selection (SFS)*** is one of the simplest and probably fastest *Feature Selection* algorithms.
+The ***Sequential Fortward Selection (SFS)*** is one of the simplest and probably fastest *feature selection* algorithms.
-Let's summarize its mechanics in words:
 ***SFS*** starts with an empty feature subset and sequentially adds features from the whole input feature space to this subset until the subset reaches a desired (user-specified) size.
 For every iteration (= inclusion of a new feature), the whole feature subset is evaluated (expect for the features that are already included in the new subset).
-The evaluation is done by the so-called ***criterion function*** which assesses the feature that leads to the maximum performance improvement of the feature subset if it is included.
+The evaluation is done by the ***criterion function*** which assesses the feature that leads to the maximum performance improvement of the feature subset if it is included.
 Note that included features are never removed, which is one of the biggest downsides of this algorithm.

 </div>{: .notice--blank}